mediacloud/backend/doc/deploying.markdown

 ### `common` configuration

-Common configuration (`common.env`) defines global environment variables for apps derived from `common` base image.

-Template for `common`-derived images is available in `apps/common/common.env.dist`.

 ## Deploying

-To deploy services, change the current directory to the one with `docker-compose.yml` and `common.env` and then run:
+To deploy services, change the current directory to the one with production's `docker-compose.yml` and then run:

 ```bash
 docker stack deploy -c docker-compose.yml mediacloud